 (1) Research Project Grants: A research project grant is one in which substantial programmatic involvement by the Federal government is not anticipated by the recipient during the project period.
 Applicants for grants must demonstrate an ability to conduct the proposed research with minimal assistance, other than financial support, from the Federal government.
 (2) Cooperative Agreements: A cooperative agreement implies that the Federal government will assist recipients in conducting the proposed research.
 The application should be presented in a manner that demonstrates the applicant's ability to address the research problem in a collaborative manner with the Federal government.
 A cooperative agreement is appropriate when substantial Federal government involvement is anticipated.
 This means that the recipient can expect substantial agency collaboration, participation, or intervention in project performance.
 Substantial involvement exists when: responsibility for the management, control, direction, or performance of the project is shared by the assisting agency and the recipient; or the assisting agency has the right to intervene (including interruption or modification) in the conduct or performance of project activities.

 NOAA will review the applications in accordance with the evaluation criteria.
 Before issuing awards, NOAA will determine whether a grant or cooperative agreement is the appropriate instrument based upon the need for substantial NOAA involvement in the project.
+If a cooperative agreement is determined to be the appropriate instrument, the CSCOR program officer will participate in important activities which may include education about and discussion of research activities, participation in meetings, guidance on NOAA philosophy, directions, and priorities, and research strategy discussions.

 In an effort to maximize the use of limited resources, applications from non-Federal, non-NOAA Federal and NOAA Federal applicants will be competed against each other.

 Research proposals selected for funding from non-Federal researchers will be funded through a project grant or cooperative agreement.
-Research proposals selected for funding from non-NOAA Federal applicants will be funded through an interagency transfer, provided legal authority exists for the Federal applicant to receive funds from another agency.
+Research proposals selected for funding from non-NOAA Federal applicants will be funded through an interagency transfer, provided legal authority exists for the Federal applicant to receive funds from another agency and NOAA applicants will be funded through an intra agency transfer .
 PLEASE NOTE: Before non-NOAA Federal applicants may be funded, they must demonstrate that they have legal authority to receive funds from another Federal agency in excess of their appropriation.
 Because this announcement is not proposing to procure goods or services from the applicants, the Economy Act (31 U.S.C. section 1535) is not an appropriate basis.
 Support may be solely through NCCOS/CSCOR or partnered with other Federal offices and agencies.